nikkirubinstein/ResGuides-Introductory-R-Workshop/content/04-data-structures-part2.md

 <!--sec data-title="Challenge 3" data-id="ch3" data-show=true data-collapse=false ces-->

-Read the output of `str(healthData)` again;  this time, use what you've learned about factors, lists and vectors, as well as the output of functions like `colnames` and `dim` to explain what everything that `str` prints out for healthData means.
+Read the output of `str(titanic)` again;  this time, use what you've learned about factors, lists and vectors, as well as the output of functions like `colnames` and `dim` to explain what everything that `str` prints out for titanic means.
 If there are any parts you can't interpret, discuss with your neighbors!

 <!--endsec-->